CoronaOpenSource/CoronaOpenSource.github.io-old/index.html.md

 # Corona Open Source

-## Open source information of science and technology defeating Corona virus.
+## Open source information of science and technology to defeat the Corona virus

 Our globalised world has optimised for two things: speed and low prices.
 It is not optimised for resilience.
 We might like to think of ourselves as islands but generic drugs and PPE that keep us safe are manufactured in Indian and China.
 Likewise test kits and ventilator designs are produced here and elsewhere.
 There are a myriad of connections.
 We depend on each other.